Join us Thursday for interviews with candidates from CD 6, TUSD

 At 10 a.m., we will chat with Juan Ciscomani, Republican candidate in Congressional District 6.

-At noon, we will meet with Brieanna Chillious, a candidate for the TUSD Governing Board.
+At noon, Brieanna Chillious, a candidate for the TUSD Governing Board, will join us.
+At 4 p.m., we will meet with TUSD board candidates Luis A. Gonzales, William R. Soland and Rebecca Zapien.

 We invite readers to attend the interviews, which will be conducted via Zoom.
 Email sbrown@tucson.com if you need the Zoom information emailed to you.